nicknijenhuis/XamarinAlliance/Challenge 6/Readme.md

 ## <a name="description"></a>Challenge Description

 While using the Xamarin Alliance Template app, you'll see that we present all characters on the main page in a list.
 This works great and was enough to start out with.
-But often we like to show some seperation, mostly done through data grouping.
+But often we like to show some separation, mostly done through data grouping.

-In our case we can alter the main page and use each characters appearence to seperate them based on which movie they act in, this by showing the movie title as a group header.
+In our case we can alter the main page and use each character’s appearence to separate them based on which movie they act in, this by showing the movie title as a group header.

 So the goal of this coding challenge is to enhance the current list implementation and add a grouping feature, based on the already acquired character data.